Kronifer/subwaybuilder-patcher/readme.md

 3. Select the text next to 'Box' at the bottom.
   a.
 Should look like this: `-79.405575,43.641169,-79.363003,43.663029`
 4. Paste that into the `bbox` field for this `place` in your `config.js`.
+5. Go to [maps.protomaps.com/builds](https://maps.protomaps.com/builds/) and paste the latest download link into the `protomaps-bucket` field.

 Additionally, you need to insert the location of your SubwayBuilder install (if on linux, the appimage location, if on windows, the install directory) and you need to specify what operating system you're using (either windows or linux).